d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   • `mastodon-switch-to-buffer': switch between mastodon buffers.

+  • `mastodon-tl--get-remote-local-timeline': View a local timeline of a remote instance.
+  • `mastodon-tl--remote-tag-timeline': View a tag timeline on a remote instance.

   • `mastodon-profile--update-display-name': Update the display name for your account.
   • `mastodon-profile--update-user-profile-note': Update your bio note.